-It’s no wonder Andrew Rayel is sometimes called the next Armin van Buuren.
+Considering that Andrew Rayel is sometimes called the next Armin van Buuren, it’s easy to see why I’m shining a spotlight on him for our #ManCrushMonday series.
 With recent hits like ‘The Melody’ and ‘Originem’ and throwback tunes like ‘550 Senta’ and ‘Sacramentum’, he really knows how to produce bangers and trance anthems alike.
 His work in the studio has even earned him the prowess of having his tracks played by heavy-hitting artists like Tiësto.
-Not to mention he’s had his own spotlight, having been ranked within the DJ Mag Top 100 several times.
+Not to mention he’s been moving into the upper echelons of DJs, having been ranked within the DJ Mag Top 100 several times.

 We had the opportunity to connect with Andrew Rayel and ask him the questions that you want the answers to.
 The following transcript has been edited for readability.
 Interview also available via Spotify, YouTube and iTunes!